 What is Distance Education?

 The Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) defines distance education (called "Distance Education" at ACC) as a formal educational process in which the majority of the instruction (interaction between students and instructors and among students) in a course occurs when students and instructors are not in the same place.
 Instruction may be synchronous or asynchronous.

 The following types of Distance Education classes are offered at ACC:

-HYD (Hybrid) — Most course instruction is online (more than 50 percent but less than 85 percent), of the planned instruction occurs when the students and instructor(s) are not in the same place.
-There are mandatory on-campus component (e.g.; on-site orientation, lab work, meetings, testing in an Instructional Testing Center).
+HYD (Hybrid) — A course in which a majority (more than 50 percent but less than 85 percent), of the planned instruction occurs when the students and instructor(s) are not in the same place.
+There are mandatory on-campus components (e.g.; on-site orientation, lab work, meetings, testing in an Instructional Testing Center).
 Distance Testing may be allowed.
 Students need to be aware of the on-campus requirement when registering.